 What Are the Benefits of Compostable Packaging?

-We’re all concerned with our carbon footprint and packaging waste.
-But what are the real social, environmental and business benefits of compostable packaging?
+With growing concerns around carbon emissions and plastic pollution, what are the social, environmental and financial benefits of compostable packaging?

 What Is Compostable Packaging?

-- Biodegradability — 90% of the packaging must break down into natural elements — like carbon dioxide and water — when it decomposes.
-This must happen within six months
+- Biodegradability — 90% of the packaging needs to break down into natural elements — like carbon dioxide and water — when it decomposes.
+This must happen within six months.

-- Disintegration — 90% of packaging material must degrade into pieces smaller than two millimetres within the same time frame.
+- Disintegration — 90% of the packaging material must degrade into pieces smaller than two millimetres within the same time frame.
 This can indicate the success or failure of the composting process for given packaging materials.

 Examples of Compostable Packaging Materials